-- 1 Press the Windows® (■) key to display the Start screen. - CAUTION Pressing the power button before shutting down the Windows® operating system could cause you to lose your work.
+Pressing the power button before shutting down the Windows® operating system could cause you to lose your work.
 Make sure the system indicator panel's storage drive light and the drive in-use light are off.
-If you turn off the power while a disk/disc is being accessed, you may lose data or damage the disk/disc and/or drive. - 2 Click or touch the Power (U) icon at the upper-right corner of the screen.
+If you turn off the power while a disk/disc is being accessed, you may lose data or damage the disk/disc and/or drive.

+3 In the lower right of the screen click or touch the Power (b) icon.